Sequoiadendron giganteum is the world's most massive tree.

 Since 1918, Save the Redwoods League has been working to protect, restore and conserve our remaining redwood forests.
 We have helped protect redwood forests and surrounding land totaling more than 200,000 acres (about the size of New York City).
 Our conservation work depends on close partnerships with scientists, land managers, industries and other land conservation organizations.
 We're the only organization with the type of comprehensive approach needed to ensure that forests that take one thousand years to grow will be here for another thousand years.

 John Muir, renowned naturalist and extensive explorer of the Sierra Nevada, was in awe of these giants.
 "There is something wonderfully attractive in this king tree, even when beheld from afar, that draws us to it with indescribable enthusiasm; its superior height and massive smoothly rounded outlines proclaiming its character in any company; and when one of the oldest attains full stature on some commanding ridge it seems the very god of the woods."

-Today, it takes a community of caretakers — scientists, land managers, volunteers and donors — to protect redwood forests.
-With your help, we know that these 3,000-year-old giants will inspire the imagination of countless generations to come.
-Donate today
+Today, it takes a community of caretakers — scientists, land managers, volunteers and donors — to protect redwood forests from unsustainable development, restore the forests we have lost, and inspire new generations to care for them.
+With your help, we know that these 2,000-year-old giants will inspire countless generations to come.
+Donate today.

 Explore more redwood resources on our Redwoods Learning Center.